Carp Bite Alarms Guide

 The theory behind an electronic bite alarm is simple – to detect, and then indicate to the angler any line activity just like that of a float when it ducks under the water (except you can see your float of course!)

-Your bite alarm (or alarms) are designed to relay this information to you, usually via sound and light or even vibration through a wireless receiver if you have one as part of a bite alarm kit.
+Bite Alarms are designed to relay this information to you, usually via sound and light or even vibration through a wireless receiver if you have one as part of a bite alarm kit.

 Most alarms have built in settings that you can control for volume, tones and sensitivity.